MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

 ## Advanced usage: request parameters

+The basic mechanism is simple.
+To automatically update your extension, complete the following actions.

-The basic auto-update mechanism is as easy as dropping a static XML file onto any web server such as Apache, and updating the XML file as you release new versions of your extensions.
+1. Upload your static XML file on your web server, such as Apache.
+1. Update the XML file as you release new versions of your extensions.

-You may take advantage of the fact that parameters are added to the update manifest request that indicate the extension ID and version.
-You can use the same update URL for all your extensions instead of a static XML file.
-To use the same update URL for all your extensions, point to a URL that runs dynamic server-side code to test these parameters.
+Take advantage of the fact that some parameters added to the update manifest request indicate the extension `ID` and `version`.
+You may use the same `update URL` for all your extensions instead of a static XML file.
+To use the same `update URL` for all your extensions, point to a URL that runs dynamic server-side code to test the parameters.

 The following example demonstrates the format of the request parameters of update URL.